Get help with the cost of living

 Some food banks also provide nappies, baby wipes and baby food.

 Search online to find your nearest baby bank or food bank - or speak to your midwife or health visitor.

 Get help with travel costs

 Contact your local council to check if they offer free or discounted travel - for example, if you’re:

 on a work placement

 unemployed and looking for work

 You can find your local council on GOV.UK.

-If you’re over State Pension age, you can apply for an older person's bus pass on GOV.UK.
+If you’re over 60, you can get free bus travel.
+Apply for an older person's bus pass on GOV.UK.

 If you’re disabled, you might be able to apply for a bus pass or railcard.
 You can check if you can get help with the cost of transport.